 Garnishments for Child or Spousal Support

-For child support or alimony, you can have up to 50 percent of your wages garnished if you are supporting another child or spouse.
-If you are not, you can have up to 60 percent of your wages garnished.
-An additional two percent can be garnished if you owe more than 12 weeks of back payments.
+For child support or alimony, you can have up to 50% of your wages garnished if you are supporting another child or spouse.
+If you are not, you can have up to 60% of your wages garnished.
+An additional 2% can be garnished if you owe more than 12 weeks of back payments.

 State Law on Wage Garnishment

 Most states have their own laws regulating wage garnishment.
-Where state wage garnishment law is different from the federal law, the law that results in the lowest amount garnished should be applied.
-For example, if your state’s law decree that only 15 percent of your disposable income can be garnished, that law would be applied instead of the federal law.
+Where the state wage garnishment law is different from the federal law, the law that results in the lowest amount garnished should be applied.
+For example, if your state’s law decree that only 15% of your disposable income can be garnished, that law would be applied instead of the federal law.